Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your healthcare provider may also order other tests to see how well your kidneys are working and blood tests to measure other substances in your body.
 These tests include:

 Glomerular filtration rate, or GFR, to measure the amount of fluid your kidneys filter

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Results are given in milliequivalents per liter (mEq/L).
 Normal results for a spot, or one-time, urine sample are 20 mEq/L.

 This test requires a urine sample.
-Your doctor will tell you how to collect the sample.
+Your healthcare provider will tell you how to collect the sample.

 This test poses no known risks.

 You may have to drink a certain amount of water before giving a urine sample.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.